yildizkoray/CapstoneProject/README.md

-# Capstone Project - Movie Recommender Android App
+# Movie Recommender Android App
 This is very beginning of my coding life